jeffersonvivanco/C_Notes/README.md

    2. the return address: is used to restore EIP to the next instruction found after the function call.
 This restores the functional context of the previous stack frame.

+### Generalized Exploit Techniques
+* Buffer Overflows
+ 1. While C's simplicity increases the programmer's control and efficiency of the resulting programs, it can also result in programs that are vulnerable to buffer overflows and memory leaks if the programmer isn't careful.
+This means that once a variable is allocated memory, there are no built-in safe guards to ensure that the contents of a variable fit into the allocated memory space.
+If a programmer wants to put ten bytes of data into a buffer that had only been allocated eight bytes of space, that type of action is allowed, even though it will most likely cause the program to crash.
+This is known as a buffer overrun or buffer overflow, since the extra two bytes of data will overflow and spill out of the allocated memory, overwriting whatever happens to come next.

+### Experimenting with BASH
+The BASH shell and Perl are common on most machines and are all that is needed to experiment with exploitation.

+* Perl: is an interpreted programming language with a print command that happens to be particularly suited to generating long sequences of characters.
+Perl can be used to execute instructions on the command line by using the -e switch like this.
+ * ex:jeff$ perl -e 'print "A" x 20;'
+ * This command prints A 20 times
+ * Any character, such as a nonprintable character, can also be printed by using, \x##, where ## is the hexadecimal value of the character.
+ * In addition, string concatenation can be done in Perl with a period.
+This can be useful when stringing multiple addresses together.
+* An entire shell command can be executed like a function, returning its output in place.
+This is done by surrounding the command with parentheses and prefixing a dollar sign.
+  * jeff$ $(perl -e 'print "uname";')
+* Command substitution and Perl can be used in combination to quickly generate overflow buffers on the fly.
+* You can use this technique to easily test a program with buffers of precise lengths.
+* This technique can be applied to overwrite the return address in a program with an exact value.